Elif Keskin: Beşiktaş

+Fatih Karagümrük

 In the 2022–23 Super League, she transferred to Fatih Karagümrük S.K.

+Galatasaray

+On August 1, 2025, she signed a contract with the Turkish giant Galatasaray.

 International career

 Keskin was admitted to the Turkey women's national under-15 team, and debuted in the friendly match against Moldova on 7 April 2016.
 She capped in two matches for the Turkey U-15 team.

 She became then a member of the Turkey U-17 team in the friendly match against Russia on 25 January 2017.
 She took part at the 2018 UEFA Women's Under-17 Championship qualification – Group 7 and 2018 UEFA qualification – Elite Round Group 6 matches in addition to the UEFA Development Tournaments in 2017 and 2018.
 She capped 27 times in total, and scored three goals.

 On 27 February 2019, she debuted for the Turkey U-19 team in the friendly match against Belgium U*19 team.
 She took part at the 2019 UEFA Women's Under-19 Championship qualification – Elite round Group 6 and matches.